 How Does a Charitable Gift Annuity Work?

-Charitable annuity payments are made to the donor and beneficiary until both have passed away—at which point, the extra money is kept by the charity and used for charitable purposes.
+Charitable annuity payments are made to the donor and beneficiary until both have passed away — at which point, any remaining money is kept by the charity and used for charitable purposes.

-In this way, the buyer of a charitable gift annuity can make a gift to a cause they support even after they’re gone, all while helping themselves create a secure and reliable retirement income in the meantime.
+In this way, the buyer of a charitable gift annuity can make a gift to a cause they support, all while helping themselves create a secure and reliable retirement income in the meantime.

-Along with helping donors support a charity of their choosing both in and after life, charitable annuities have some other features that can make them attractive retirement vehicles for some people.
+Along with helping donors support a charity of their choosing both during and after life, charitable annuities have some other features that can make them attractive retirement vehicles for some people.

 Non-Cash Donations